-With an estimated 136 million Americans going on at least one vacation this summer, safety and security precautions are a must.
+As Americans hit the road for vacation this summer, safety and security precautions are a must.
 Proactive measures can help consumers keep their home safe from fire, carbon monoxide, and the threat of burglary while they are away.

-- Be careful about the vacation details you share via social media.
+· Be careful about the vacation details you share via social media.
 Burglars can use posts on Twitter or Facebook to determine when you’ll be away.
-More than one third (35%) of Americans polled in ADT’s Safety Data Index survey said they believed their home is too ordinary and would not interest a burglar.
-However, a vacant home could be enough to attract unwanted attention, so be careful about broadcasting your travel plans.
+When sharing information on social media, be aware of your privacy settings, and who can see what you post.
+A vacant home could be enough to attract unwanted attention, so be careful about broadcasting your travel plans.

-- Lock your doors even when you’re gone for a brief amount of time.
-Two thirds (67%) of Americans surveyed for the Safety Data Index agree they do more to protect their homes when they are going away for a night than when they are just leaving for a few hours.
-But, according to the FBI, more than half (53%) of home burglaries happen during the day, so homeowners should secure doors and windows every time they leave their home.
+· Lock your doors even when you’re gone for a brief amount of time.
+Most Americans do more to protect their homes when they are going away for a night than when they are just leaving for a few hours.
+But, according to the FBI, most home burglaries happen during the day, so homeowners should secure doors and windows every time they leave their home.